 For the white horse, I first coat the horse completely in a medium grey, and drybrush the mane and tail with this too.
 I then paint on highlights in light grey, roughly following the musculature but taking some care, and drybrushing the mane and tail again with this.
 Lastly white is added, also following the musculature, and drybrushing the mane and tail, and making sure that some of the previous two colours are still visible.
 White will probably need a couple of coats given the relatively large surface area.

-White horses often have different coloured manes, tails and legs (e.g. a darker grey), but I've done this one with white main, tail and legs, like the horse in the picture below.
+White horses often have different coloured manes, tails and legs (e.g. a darker grey), but I've done this one with white main, tail and legs, like the Lippanzer horses in this video:

 Other lighter coloured horses follow a similar process to this white horse - three coats, each steadily lighter, and requiring more care with paint application than do darker horses.
 Grey horses might also have dapples, which are easier to get looking right the lighter the grey horse is.
 Just dot them on with white paint on the upper flanks.
 And if you want to suffer, then try painting some Pinto horses - not difficult but even more time consuming!